laugag17/quebec_founder_pop/README.md

 # quebec_founder_pop
-enetic structure of the Quebec founder population using genealogies
+Deciphering the genetic structure of the Quebec founder population using genealogies